What is an Invoice Payment? A Guide to Paying Vendors

 Automation is the way of the future.
 Businesses that continue to rely on manual processes will be quickly surpassed by those who adopt solutions that leave them more flexible and agile while improving efficiency.
 Among the benefits of automating your invoice-to-pay process are the following:

 Automation lends itself to more electronic payment options, which are less expensive to process than paper checks.
-The cost of processing a paper check costs about $5.00 per payment.
-This includes time costs such as collating these checks and hard costs such as stamps and envelopes.
+The cost of processing a paper check is about $5.00 per payment.
+This includes time costs such as collating these checks, and hard costs, such as stamps and envelopes.
 By using e-payments instead of paper checks, your company can easily save thousands of dollars annually.

-By using automation, you can streamline the process of manual tasks such as capturing, coding, and approving invoices and matching POs.
-In today’s hybrid work environment, having a system in place that does not rely on paper processes can also future-proof your business.
+Using automation, you can streamline the process of manual tasks such as capturing, coding, and approving invoices and matching POs.
+In today’s hybrid work environment, having a system that does not rely on paper processes can also future-proof your business.

-Since most things are handled by machine, there is less room for human error, including typos, incorrect amounts, or invoices getting lost in the approval process.
-Improved accuracy also helps teams improve their relationships with their vendors and reduces time spent on managing invoices.
+Since most things are handled by machines, there is less room for human error, including typos, incorrect amounts, or invoices getting lost in the approval process.
+Improved accuracy also helps teams improve their relationships with their vendors and reduces time spent managing invoices.

 The best automated AP processes include automatic, two-way syncing with the ERP system, further reducing error.
 MineralTree’s TotalAP supports direct integration with the world’s leading ERPs, such as Oracle (NetSuite, EBS, ERP Cloud, JDE, PeopleSoft); SAP; QuickBooks (Desktop, Online); Microsoft Dynamics (Business Central, Great Plains, Finance & Operations); and Sage (Intacct, 50, 100).